user95f85f/diablo-2-tools/README.txt

 <WINDOWS>
 install cygwin to get a linux environment + linux terminal (all installed by default).
-The install exe is on their website (https://www.cygwin.com). select to install cygwin perl5 package when you install cygwin install golang with the Windows installer on their website (https://go.dev).
+The install exe is on their website (https://www.cygwin.com). your Cygwin terminal needs to be ran as 'root'/admin to call bash install.sh after the install you can revert back to your normal account/user terminal. you can run the Cygwin terminal as admin by right-clicking your "Cygwin Terminal" shortcut on your Desktop and selecting "Run as administrator" select to install cygwin perl5 package when you install cygwin install golang with the Windows installer on their website (https://go.dev).
 The installer automatically adds the win32/win64/whatever `go` command to your system %PATH% environmental variable.
 Cygwin inherits the Windows 10/11 %PATH% in its own $PATH and can run Win32/Win64 programs within